*According to the latest update on the term-wise CBSE Syllabus 2021-22, this chapter has been removed.

-BYJU’S provides NCERT Solutions for Class 11 Chapter 12 – Mineral Nutrition.
+BYJU’S provides NCERT Solutions for Class Biology 11 Chapter 12 Mineral Nutrition.
 Biology is a vast subject.
 NCERT Solutions for Biology have been framed by academic professionals and highly qualified faculty members who have explored their respective fields of interest thus imparting adequate information for the specific question as per the mark allotment taking into consideration the time factor.

-To achieve success in board and competitive examinations, NCERT solutions for class 11 plays a prominent role.
+To achieve success in board and competitive examinations, NCERT Solutions for Class 11 plays a prominent role.
 They are extremely comprehensible providing students with a strong foundation, making concepts clearer and simple to understand.

 Most students face difficulties in understanding concepts.
-NCERT solutions facilitate understanding of these concepts, precisely designed as per the requirements of Class 11 students.
+NCERT Solutions facilitate understanding of these concepts, precisely designed as per the requirements of Class 11 students.

 Access Answers to NCERT Class 11 Biology Chapter 12 – Mineral Nutrition